How to Protect A House During A Remodel

 Covering registers will keep dust out of the ducts and furnace.
 But don’t cover them in plastic because blocking airflow to and from the furnace can put an excessive load on the blower motor.
 Instead, tape inexpensive furnace filters over the registers.
 The filters will maintain airflow while containing the dust.

-It’s still a good idea to shut down the entire HVAC system while performing super-dusty tasks like demolition and drywall sanding.
-And be sure to continually check and replace the actual furnace filter as needed during that dusty work.
+It is still a good idea to shut down the entire HVAC system while performing super-dusty tasks like demolition and drywall sanding.
+Be sure to continually check and replace the actual furnace filter as needed during that dusty work.

 Friction-fit dust barrier